 Your Company is pursuing for Tsganan area Dangli and Dangli RF in Lalitpur District.

-Coal Blocks allocation under Section-5 of the Coal Mines (Special Provisions) Act2015:
+Coal Blocks allocation under Section-5 of the Coal Mines (Special Provision) Act 2015:

 9.0 SUBSIDIARY / ASSOCIATE / JOINT VENTURE COMPANIES MONITORING FRAMEWORK

-i) All investments in these Companies are approved by the Board of Directors. ii) TheCompany nominates its representatives on the Board of these Companies. iii) The minutes ofthe meeting of these Companies are placed before the Board.
+i) All investments in these Companies are approved by the Board of Directors. ii) TheCompany nominates its representatives on the Board of these Companies. iii) The minutes ofthe meetings of these Companies are placed before the Board.